CityOfLosAngeles/webcode-toolkit/README.md

 ## Features

-### Epub Export Plugin
+### Epub Export Script
 This script automates the process to export the content in the InDesign file as an Epub format.

 ### Epub Import Module
 This module allows an Epub file to be uploaded to a Drupal site and have content nodes generated with the text and images content contained within.

+### Bookshow Module
+The bookshow module extends the epub_import module to take advantage of the display and navigation features made available by the Book module available in Drupal core.
+Now when Epub content is imported into a Book in Drupal, the Book's navigation is also built out on the fly following the header hierarchy.

 ### InDesign Tagging
 InDesign allows an editor to include a class to specific tags in the document styles.
 This is done from the Export Tagging screen on the Character Style and Paragraph Style options menu.
 Using this, it is possible to send custom metadata about the InDesign document to Drupal.
-The following classes are currently supported:

-* ol for ordered lists
-* ul for unordered lists

 ## Installation
 The use of the WebCode Toolkit requires both a copy of InDesign and a Drupal website installed.
 To learn more about these applications please visit the following sites: